jmahler/ldd/hello-usb/README.md

     # modprobe hello

-The third method supports all the previous methods as well making it possible for the kernel to autoload the module.
+The third method supports all the previous methods as well making it possible for the kernel to auto load the module.
 In this case the module is place in the tree and then the whole kernel is re-compiled.
 The location `drivers/usb/misc` is a good place.